 If you are too unwell to attend your online class, please let us know by emailing the absence email.
 We appreciate that access to medical facilities is challenging right now, so obtaining a medical certificate may be difficult.
 If you have any concerns regarding your health and ability to attend, please contact us immediately.

 Yes.
-Student Support is back on campus and available during usual working hours.
+Whether on campus or online, Student Support is always available during usual working hours.
 You can also reach them online via their zoom room.
 Information regarding their zoom room link is available in the Student Support Slack channel.

 Yes.
 We are still operating a Student Assistance Programme, where you can meet with a counsellor.
 Those meetings can occur over zoom/skype, email, phone, text or face to face.
 This is a free and confidential service for SAE students.
 If this would be helpful, please reach out to Student Support who can line up a session for you with a professional counsellor.